 Model United Nations

 OIS has sent Pre-IB, IB1 and IB2 student teams to Model United Nations (also Model UN or MUN) events in both Norway and abroad (Britain, Germany and the Netherlands) for many years.
 MUN is an academic simulation or role-play of the United Nations that aims to educate participants about current affairs, international relations, diplomacy and UN issues.
 Participants research an assigned country, take on roles as diplomats, investigate international issues, lobby, debate, and then develop solutions to world problems.
 Awards for ‘Best Speaker’ and ‘Best Delegate’ are presented by the Chairs of the various Committees, and OIS delegates have won many such awards.
+At this year’s MUN conference in Stockholm, five of our delegates were awarded the honour of Best Delegate in their respective countries.
 The OIS MUN Club practices once a week after school and is supervised by a teacher.

 Each year OIS Upper Secondary Spanish students take part in the Spanish Festival in Oslo.
 This is an annual cultural event organised by Spanish speaking embassies and UNICEF.
 Students studying Spanish throughout Oslo and Akershus are invited to participate, and a variety of cultural events typically take place over a number of days at various locations in the city.
 This year OIS students entered and won first place in a video competition promoting the UN's sustainable development goals.
 As a prize, the winning team was awarded a one week fully paid study trip to the University of Santiago.